coveooss/tgf/README.md

   tgf ls -- -D   # Avoid -D to be interpretated by tgf as --debug-docker

-VERSION: master
+VERSION: 1.14.1

 AUTHOR: Coveo 🇲🇶 🇨🇦

 Flags:
-  -H, --tgf-help               Show context-sensitive help (also try
+  -H, --tgf-help               Show context-sensitive help (also try --help-man).
-                               --help-man).
   -E, --entrypoint=terragrunt  Override the entry point for docker
-      --image=coveo/tgf        Use the specified image instead of the default one
-      --image-version=version  Use a different version of docker image instead of the default one (alias --iv) -T, --tag=latest             Use a different tag of docker image instead of the default one
-      --profile=""             Set the AWS profile configuration to use -D, --debug-docker           Print the docker command issued --refresh-image          Force a refresh of the docker image (alias --ri) -V, --tgf-version            Get the current version of tgf -L, --logging-level=<level>  Set the logging level (critical=0, error=1, warning=2, notice=3, info=4, debug=5) -F, --flush-cache            Invoke terragrunt with --terragrunt-update-source
-                               to flush the cache
-      --no-home                Disable the mapping of the home directory (alias --nh)
-      --get-image-name         Just return the resulting image name (alias --gi) --docker-arg=<opt> ...
+      --image=coveo/tgf        Use the specified image instead of the default one --image-version=version  Use a different version of docker image instead of the default one (alias --iv) -T, --tag=latest             Use a different tag of docker image instead of the default one --profile=""             Set the AWS profile configuration to use -D, --debug-docker           Print the docker command issued --refresh-image          Force a refresh of the docker image (alias --ri) -V, --tgf-version            Get the current version of tgf -L, --logging-level=<level>  Set the logging level (critical=0, error=1, warning=2, notice=3, info=4, debug=5, full=6) -F, --flush-cache            Invoke terragrunt with --terragrunt-update-source to flush the cache --no-home                Disable the mapping of the home directory (alias --nh) --get-image-name         Just return the resulting image name (alias --gi) --docker-arg=<opt> ...
 Supply extra argument to Docker (alias --da)
 ```